shussain894/TCG-test/TCG-test-1/README.md

 # Laravel Project

-This is a Laravel project that utilises Docker and PHP.
+This is a Laravel project to view and add customer entries, it utilises PHP, Docker and a MySQL database.
 Follow the instructions below to set up and run the project on your local machine.

 ## Prerequisites